How to tax-deduct working from home

 The HMRC website also provides flat rates for vehicle use per month and for business owners living at their premises (for example, hotel owners).

 The second option includes calculating your expenses based on the actual space you use and all other expenses such as repair costs and utility bills.
 The way you want to calculate this is up to you.
 For example, if there are four rooms in your house and you use one of them as your office at a rent of £1,000 per month, you would divide the rent by the number of rooms to obtain the expenses estimate:

 £1,000 / 4 = £250

-A well-equipped home office should include the Microsoft Office Suite.
-IONOS provides Microsoft Office including OneDrive and Microsoft Teams – the optimal solution for businesses and sole traders.
+A well-equipped office at home should include the Microsoft Office Suite.
+IONOS provides Microsoft 365 Business including Office, OneDrive and Microsoft Teams – the optimal solution for businesses and sole traders.
 The tools allow you to collaborate with others via the cloud.
-Costs for Microsoft Office can be deducted as a business expense.
+Costs for Microsoft 365 can be deducted as a business expense.

 How to deduct expenses when working from home?

-It’s a good idea to keep a record of any expenses you want to write off for your home office until the end of the year and file them safely in case of future external audits by the HMRC.
+It’s a good idea to keep a record of any expenses you want to write off when working from home until the end of the year and file them safely in case of future external audits by the HMRC.

-Where two or more people share a home office, they cannot each claim the full amount for the space, but must divide the allowable home office expense between them.
+Where two or more people share an office at home, they cannot each claim the full amount for the space, but must divide the allowable expenses for working from home between them.
 However, they may be able to claim higher relief for utilities and bills, depending on usage.

 From April 6th, 2020, employers have been able to pay their employees up to £6 a week tax-free to cover additional costs if they have been made to work from home to prevent the virus from spreading.
 Those that haven’t received this extra payment from their employers can apply to receive the tax relief from HMRC.
 This online portal was launched on October 1st, 2020 and in the first ten days, saw almost 55,000 claims submitted.
 The portal provides a hassle-free way to claim the relief without needing to provide receipts or to make complicated calculations.